 Adam reached its peak rank of #22 in the U.S. in the 1980s, and is currently at #73.
 (Top 2000 Names, 2015)

-Shown below is a comparison of the popularity of the boy name Adam and affiliated names.
-Popular variation forms of Adam (#79 2 years ago) are Adan (#373 2 years ago), Addison and Addie.
-These relations of Adam reached the height of their popularity in 2004 (usage of 0.5285%) and are somewhat less widespread today (usage 0.387%, 26.8% less).
-Adam is more familiar than the rest, though Adan has become trendy as well, while Addison and Addie are now somewhat dated.
-(Top 1000 Birth Names Records, 2014)
+Shown below is a comparison of the statistics of the boy name Adam and affiliated names.
+Popular variation forms of Adam (#79 in recent rankings) are Adan (#373 in recent rankings), Addison (#1331), Addie, Adams and Ad.
+These relations of Adam reached the height of their popularity in the 1980s (adoption of 1.1%) and have become much less widespread since (adoption 0.3%, 69.5% less).
+Adam is more familiar than the rest, though Adan has become trendy as well, while versions like Addison are now somewhat dated.